PrabhaSThapa/pthapa61/README.md

 👋👀 Hi all, I’m @pthapa61

-👴 After many years of employment in the armed forces, the nuclear fusion and aerospace industries, I am now wetting my toes in learning computer science.
+👴 After many years of professional employment, I am now wetting my toes in learning computer science.

 😵 Why?
 You might wonder!
 Well, the simple fact is, once we get to a certain age, you are silently struck off and you become unwanted.
+Plus, taking a career break to take care of your family can also turn against you!

 🌻So, not willing to give up and becoming rusty and fade away, I've taken the initiative to learning computer science, testing Python and soon after Kotlin but after a while, took up advises of super coders to learn html, css and js first.